 - 1. The measurement focus used for the TIF Zone fund is a flow of financial resources.
 The financial statements are prepared using the modified accrual basis of accounting.
 Under the modified accrual basis of accounting, tax increment revenues and interest are recognized as revenue when they become both "measurable" and "available" to finance expenditures of the current period.
 Expenditures are recognized when the liability is incurred. - 2.
 State statute requires that each taxing jurisdiction remit its ad valorem taxes to the Zone by May 1 of each year (remittance to occur no more than 90 days after taxes for the jurisdiction become delinquent). - 3.
 The TIF's cash balances are invested in the City's investment pool and include amounts in demand deposits as well as short-term investments.
-Pooled investments and short-term non-pooled investments are treated as cash equivalents.
+Pooled investments and short-term nonpooled investments are treated as cash equivalents.
 Investment income on the pooled investments is prorated monthly based upon the average daily cash balance in each fund. - 4.
-The Zone's Financial Plan permits expenditures not to exceed \$4,538,732 (in current \$) over the life of the TIF to reimburse the City for administrative costs.
-The Zone began reimbursing the general fund in fiscal year 2009-2010.
+The Zone's Financial Plan permits expenditures not to exceed 4,526,827 (in current \$) over the life of the TIF to reimburse the City for administrative costs.
+The Zone began reimbursing the general fund in fiscal year 2009-10.
 Any future remittance for administrative expenses would come from excess cash as tax increment revenue increases as a result of increased assessed values. - 5.
-"Due to general fund" amount of \$136,539 at September 30, 2020 represents the TIF administration costs for the fiscal year 2018-2019 (\$68,461) and fiscal year 2019-2020 (\$68,078) that have been earned but will be reimbursed to the General Fund in future years based on the availability of TIF funds.
-Note that these administrative costs do not include billing to other City departments. - 6.
+"Due to general fund" amount of \$40,464 at September 30, 2019 represents the TIF administration costs for the fiscal year 2017-2018 that have been earned but will be reimbursed to the General Fund in future years based on the availability of TIF funds. - 6.
+Actual FY 2018-2019 (in Process) administration costs will be reflected in the FY 2019-2020 Financial Statements. - 7.
 All project costs resulting in capital improvements that are owned by the City are capitalized by the City.